The Town of Franklinville

-Explore the beauty and priceless history of the Deep River on the Deep River Rail-Trail.
-This 3/4-mile trail created by the old railroad bed makes it convenient for a variety of recreational activities including biking, jogging, and fishing along the river's edge.
+Explore the beauty and priceless history of the Deep River on the Deep River Rail Trail.
+This three-quarter mile trail created by the old railroad bed makes it convenient for a variety of recreational activities including biking, jogging, and fishing along the river's edge.
 The trail is rich with textile history and sites linked to Native Americans and the Revolutionary War.
 The Deep River Rail Trail runs adjacent to the Deep River State Trail, a unit of the North Carolina state parks system that includes a paddle trail that runs through Guilford, Randolph, Chatham, Moore, and Lee counties.

-Saddle up for horseback riding trails, Western trail riding instruction and other sepcial events including hayrides and hosting of private parties at Routh Horse Ranch.
+Saddle up for horseback riding trails, Western trail riding instruction and other special events including hayrides and hosting of private parties at Routh Horse Ranch.